-You’ve recently beta tested PocketControl.
+You are working with PocketControl.
 The idea behind the app is that you can remotely monitor and change camera settings.
 How do you usually control the camera on set without the app?

 How does all of that change with the app?